babenkoivan/elastic-scout-driver-plus/README.md

 $searchResult->highlights();
 ```

-and of course the total amount of matches:
+And of course the total amount of matches:

 ```php
 $searchResult->total();